Foreclosure of FLP Interest

 In states other than California, case law and ambiguities in the interpretation of existing laws make a reliance on the charging order protection speculative and, therefore, dangerous.
 When we talk about Limited Liability Companies in the next chapter, you will see that recent cases have severely limited charging order protection and that seems to be the trend of the cases.
 Even when the state where the partnership is formed specifically bars foreclosure, rules regarding jurisdiction may dictate that the law of the plaintiff ’s home state may control the applicable law.
 In other words, there is no guarantee that a lawsuit against you will end up in a state with favorable laws.
 Many factors are considered by the courts in determining jurisdiction and the applicable law, and we would not bet the farm (literally) that your choice of law will prevail in any litigation.

 Having said all this, the FLP may still be a valuable tool for asset protection.
-It merely requires that the proper steps be taken to ensure that ownership of the FLP has been correctly established from the beginning so that neither a charging order nor a foreclosure can be applied and the goal of asset protection will be accomplished.
+The FLP agreement can sometimes be drafted to avoid a creditor’s foreclosure remedy by limiting the transferability of the interests in the FLP.
+Additionally, a Family Savings Trust can be designed to own limited partnership interests so that neither a charging order nor a foreclosure can be applied and the goal of asset protection will be accomplished.